ZPIC Audit Process

 - Medicare Appeals Council Review – Providers may appeal an ALJ decision within 60 days to the Medicare Appeals Council for review, which may decline review if no errors are evident in the ALJ’s ruling or issue a decision within 90 days.

 - Judicial Review in Federal District Court – Must be filed within 90 days of the Medicare Appeals Council decision.
 This appeal is heard in federal court before a judge, and may include witnesses and testimony.

 Fighting ZPIC findings, as well as stopping recoupment in the first two stages of appeal, is a challenging endeavor – but it can be handled effectively by attorneys experienced in health care law, audits, and provider defense.

-By taking immediate action to consult with proven lawyers like those at Hendershot, Cannon & Hisey, P.C., you can gain support in preparing for and navigating the ZPIC audit process.
+By taking immediate action to consult with proven lawyers like those at Hendershot, Cowart & Hisey, P.C., you can gain support in preparing for and navigating the ZPIC audit process.
 Upon thorough review of your case, appropriate defense strategies may consist of procedural attacks, including ZPIC errors in providing required information or acting prior to a contract, and substantive attacks that focus on clinical findings and denials, legal arguments, and challenges of extrapolated statistics, among others.

 Place Your Trust in Proven Health Care Law Attorneys

-As recognized leaders in health care law, Hendershot, Cannon & Hisey, P.C. provides trusted advice, counsel, and legal representation to providers in a range of matters involving Medicare and ZPIC audits, recoupment, fraud, and appeals across the state of Texas.
+As recognized leaders in health care law, Hendershot, Cowart & Hisey, P.C. provides trusted advice, counsel, and legal representation to providers in a range of matters involving Medicare and ZPIC audits, recoupment, fraud, and appeals across the state of Texas.
 Because ZPIC audits create exposure to troubling outcomes, no time should be wasted in consulting with proven professionals.

 Call (713) 909-7323 to request an initial consultation.